 Services, Resources, and Support

-- The Parents Technical Assistance Center Network , also supported by OSEP, can help parents learn about their children’s reading or other disabilities, assist them with connecting with and talking to professionals about their children’s disabilities, and help them understand the laws and policies related to education for a child with a disability such as dyslexia.
+Supported by OSEP, the Network can help parents learn about their children’s reading or other disabilities, assist them with connecting with and talking to professionals about their children’s disabilities, and help them understand the laws and policies related to education for a child with a disability such as dyslexia.

 Learning to Read

-- The International Reading Association , an association of literacy professionals, provides resources to parents as they help their children learn to read.
+This association of literacy professionals provides resources to parents as they help their children learn to read.